jamiegcan/a-place-for-salvador-allende/README.md

 The scripts here rely on web scraping.
 While they are written so that they can run at a reasonably human pace, be aware that scraping too often may put a heavy strain on the website and may cause your IP address to be banned from the website.
 I recommend collecting country-specific data on spaced intervals that are long enough for websites to think you are a casual human browser rather than a bot.

-## This repository is in the public domain
+## License

-The data that are collected in this repo are available for anyone for any constructive purpose.
-The scripts here can also be adapted for any constructive purpose, including data collection of places named after anyone or anything.
+[GoGroGlo](https://GoGroGlo.carrd.co) maintains this project.
+The datasets in this project are licensed under the [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/), and the underlying source code used to collect data is licensed under the [MIT license](MIT_License.txt).
+Both the datasets and source code can be used for any purpose (hopefully constructive) as long as credit is given—it can be something as simple as a link to this page.